 Land to Sea Stewardship

-In partnership with the Coastal Land Resources Center in Port Mansfield Texas, East Foundation will take students on a journey across East Foundation’s El Sauz ranch to the coast of the Laguna Madre to learn how the two ecosystems are connected.
+In partnership with the UT-RGV Coastal Studies Lab in South Padre Island, Texas, East Foundation will take students on a journey across our El Sauz Ranch to the coast of the Laguna Madre to learn how the two ecosystems are connected.
 Through a series of live and prerecorded presentations students will be able to identify both flora and fauna within these two ecosystems and how active management of the grasslands can positively and impact the seagrass ecosystem and beyond.

-Go behind the gates of the historic San Antonio Viejo ranch with East Foundation Ranches LLC staff as they show us what being a land steward is all about.
+Go behind the gates of the historic San Antonio Viejo Ranch with East Foundation ranch staff as they show us what being a land steward is all about.
 For us at the East Foundation, land stewardship is about caring for our land, water and wildlife while also producing quality beef for all Texans to enjoy.
 Join us to learn how and why we do what we do.
 Students will get an inside look into a cattle management operation.

 Registration and Participation Information

-Registration is required in advance.
-Limited to the first 100 participants.
-Please click on the linked time on the schedule to register for that date/time.
+Registration is required in advance and limited to the first 100 participants.
+Click on the linked time and date on the schedule to register.
 Teachers please register once for your entire class and then forward or share the registration link that will be e-mailed to you.

 Do you have 50 or more students who would be interested in participating in a virtual field lesson at a different time or date?
-Please feel free to email us at email@example.com so that we can accommodate your students.
+Feel free to email us at firstname.lastname@example.org so that we can accommodate your students.